mabdullahabid/til/heroku/upgrade-review-app-dynos.md

 # Upgrade Review App Dynos based on Production Dynos

+A script to scale the dynos in a Heroku review app based on the dynos in the production app.

 Save this script as `upgrade-review-app-dynos.sh` and run it to scale the dynos in a Heroku review app based on the dynos in the production app.

 ```bash